DADDesign-Projects/OSCAR_AUDIO_01/README.md

 - **Input Voltage**: 12V DC
 - **Low Noise Regulation**: Multiple LDO regulators
 - **Consumption**: < 150mA
+-
+## 🛠️ Design Tools
+This project was entirely designed using **KiCad 9.0**, the open-source electronics design.

 # 📬 Contact
 Feel free to contact me for any questions, feedback, improvement suggestions, or collaboration proposals related to the FORGE framework or the OSCAR hardware platform.